OpenDevelopmentMekong/wpckan/README.md

 The shortcode has following parameters:

 * **group**:  (Optional)
-Specify the name (Not title) of a group available on the target CKAN instance in order to filter the related datasets to ONLY those assigned to it.
+Specify the id (Not title or name) of a group available on the target CKAN instance in order to filter the related datasets to ONLY those assigned to it.

 * **organization**:  (Optional)
-Specify the name (Not title) of an organization available on the target CKAN instance in order to filter the related datasets to ONLY those assigned to it.
+Specify the id (Not title or name) of an organization available on the target CKAN instance in order to filter the related datasets to ONLY those assigned to it.

 Note: If both **group** and **organization** parameters are specified then the dataset has to be asssigned to both in order to be returned by the shortcode.